 April 2020, the media reported the tragic death of Ariis Knight, a 40 year old woman with cerebral palsy, in a BC hospital.
 Ariis communicated using non-verbal methods.
 Her unique communications took months, if not years, to learn to understand.
 However, the BC government denied Ariis the presence of an essential support person who knew and understood her methods of communication.
 She died alone and unable to effectively communicate with her health care providers.

-May 6, 2020, the media reported that Bill Salhany, an ex-RCMP officer with a spinal cord injury, and other residents in George Pearson Centre, a nursing home featured in this film, had been bullied for at least six months by drug dealers and their customers who live in Pearson.
+May 7, 2020, NEWS1130’s Ash Kelly reported that Bill Salhany, an ex-RCMP officer with a spinal cord injury, and other residents in George Pearson Centre, a nursing home featured in this film, had been bullied for at least six months by drug dealers and their customers who live in Pearson.
 No one in authority put a stop to the bullying.

 The COVID-19 pandemic has killed many disabled Canadians trapped in group and nursing homes in Ontario and Quebec and the rest of Canada.
 Many Canadians are shocked at the conditions in nursing homes revealed by the pandemic.
 They wouldn’t have been shocked if the knew the history of their own country.
 As George Orwell wrote in 1945: “The nationalist not only does not disapprove of atrocities committed by his own side, but he has a remarkable capacity for not even hearing about them.”